Easy Thai Pineapple Fried Rice

 Helpful Kitchen Tools:

-• Wok.
-A carbon steel wok is the ideal cooking tool for fried rice.
+• Large Wok.
+A large wok is the ideal cooking tool for fried rice.
 The deep vessel makes tossing rice grains easy.
-The non-stick surface also prevents the rice from sticking and scorching.
-If you don’t own one, use a non-stick pan, carbon steel skillet, or stainless steel skillet.
+The carbon steel makes a great non-stick surface that prevents the rice from sticking and scorching.
+If you don’t own one, any large skillet works well: a non-stick pan, carbon steel skillet, or stainless steel skillet.

 • Metal Spatula.
 Works better than a wooden spoon to mix.
 Makes tossing the rice grains easier, as well as scraping the sides of the wok to achieve that smoky char.
 I use a large fish spatula from Oxo.